markround/nkp-cluster-cleaner/README.md

   --help             Show this message and exit.
 ```

+#### NKP Catalog Application
+See the documentation at [docs/nkp.md](./docs/nkp.md) for details on how to deploy the web interface as a NKP catalog application, running inside the NKP Management Cluster itself.

 ### list-clusters
 `list-clusters` - Show a list of clusters that would be deleted.
 Optional `--namespace` can be passed in to limit the scan to a particular namespace (e.g. a specific Kommander workspace):